 This page is a blog on building an Irish 15-foot (4.6 metre) gandelow - a small open wooden fishing boat rowed by two people and made in a traditional manner.

 As this size of gandelow is very rare a prototype was built in 2012 for the Maritime Section of the Foynes Flying Boat Museum in Ireland (on the banks of the Shannon estuary).
 It showed that a small gandelow would be an ideal recreational boat - easy to take by trailer to a lake or a small river for family fun.
+In 2017 we designed and built the version below.

 A 15-foot (4.6 metre) long Irish gandelow fishing boat.